No. 8 Mississippi State women trounce No. 23 Tennessee 72-55 - WHIZ News

+The Lady Vols (17-6, 7-3) have committed 120 turnovers over their last six games.
+Tennessee led 21-19 after committing just three turnovers in the first quarter, but the Lady Vols had a combined 20 turnovers and 12 baskets the rest of the way.

+“It’s all on us,” said Tennessee guard Jazmine Massengill, who scored 11 points.
+“Just mental breakdowns, mental mistakes.”

-Mississippi State (21-3, 9-1 SEC) has won seven of its last eight meetings with Tennessee (17-6, 7-3).
+Mississippi State has won seven of its last eight meetings with Tennessee.
 Before this eight-game stretch, Tennessee had won all 36 matchups in this series.

-Burrell scored nine points in the first 10 minutes to help Tennessee own a 21-19 lead at the end of the opening quarter.

-Mississippi State seized control by going on a 17-2 run during the second quarter.
-The Bulldogs led by as many as 13 points in the second period and carried a 38-30 halftime advantage.
+With this latest victory, Mississippi State became the first SEC program to beat the Lady Vols in Knoxville three straight times.

+“It’s still hard to win here, y’all,” Schaefer said.
+“It doesn’t get any easier.
+There’s still great players on that other bench.
+There’s still All-Americans down there.”

 Tennessee wore T-shirts honoring Kobe Bryant during pregame warmups.
 The black shirts featured an illustration of the former Los Angeles Lakers star that was designed by Tennessee men’s basketball player Jalen Johnson.

-Johnson’s illustration appeared on the Thompson-Boling Arena video board as a moment of silence was held in honor of Bryant, one of nine people killed in a Jan.
+Johnson’s illustration appeared on the Thompson-Boling Arena video board as a moment of silence was held in honor of Bryant, who was killed along with his 13-year-old daughter and seven others in a Jan.
 26 helicopter crash.

-Mississippi State: The Bulldogs showcased their depth by winning on a night when they didn’t necessarily get complete performances from their three leading scorers this season: Jackson, Danberry and Jessika Carter.
-Jackson, who had been shooting 51.3% in conference play this season, went just 5 of 18.
-Danberry was scoreless in the first half and foul trouble limited Carter to 16 minutes.
-Yet the Bulldogs still found a way to win easily.

-Tennessee: This game shaped up as a matchup problem for the Lady Vols because of turnovers.
-Tennessee entered the night having committed 97 turnovers over its last five games, while Mississippi State forces the most turnovers of any SEC team.
-Tennessee did a nice job of taking care of the ball in the first quarter, when it had nine baskets and just three turnovers.
-But the Lady Vols had 20 turnovers and 12 baskets the rest of the way.

 UP NEXT